kwro/kwro.github.io/index.md

 ---

 [Top 6 Cities by Sales](https://public.tableau.com/views/_Top6_automatically_selected_charts/TopicsRateOverTimeperRegion?:language=en-GB&:display_count=n&:origin=viz_share_link)
-<p style="font-size:12px">The dynamic selection feature of the Tableau dashboard allows users to choose the top 6 cities based on sales.
-One key benefit of this feature is that each of the 6 charts has its own independent axis, making it possible to compare the shape of the distribution even when the size of the cities varies significantly.</p>
+<p style="font-size:12px">The Tableau dashboard presenting a comprehensive sales analysis dashboard with a focus on city-level performance.
+Including dynamic selection feature enabled users to choose and compare the top 6 cities based on sales metrics.
+One notable advantage of this feature was the ability to accommodate cities of varying sizes while maintaining independent axes for each chart.
+This ensured accurate and meaningful comparisons of sales distribution, trends and patterns across the selected cities, regardless of their individual magnitudes.</p>
 <br><img src="/images/top6.png?raw=true"/><br>

 ---